 The cake layers are stacked alternating with a no-bake cheesecake filling.
 These cheesecake layers are simply heavenly!
 They are velvety smooth and so fluffy and just melt in your mouth.
 I garnish this decadent strawberry tuxedo cake with simply chocolate ganache, strawberry whipped cream and more strawberries.
 You’ll love this cake from the first bite!

-*NOTE: To achieve a tall cake, I used an 8-inch spring form pan and an acetate cake collar to add height to my pan.
+Special note: To achieve this tall and stunning cake, I used an 8-inch spring form pan and an acetate cake collar (affiliate link) to add height to my pan.
+This product usually comes in a bulk roll that you can cut down to size for each cake.
+If needed, double the roll by taping it together to achieve a taller cake.
 This recipe can also be make in 9 or 10-inch pans; the cake will be shorter but will still taste great!

 Need some supplies to make this recipe?
 You can get them here (Amazon affiliate links):